The Cuckoo's Egg (book): Summary

-This was one of the first — if not the first — documented cases of a computer break-in, and Stoll seems to have been the first to keep a daily logbook of the hacker's activities.
-Over the course of his investigation, Stoll contacted various agents at the Federal Bureau of Investigation (FBI), the Central Intelligence Agency (CIA), the National Security Agency (NSA) and the United States Air Force Office of Special Investigations (OSI).
+This was one of the first—if not the first—documented cases of a computer break-in, and Stoll seems to have been the first to keep a daily logbook of the hacker's activities.
+Over the course of his investigation, Stoll contacted various agents at the Federal Bureau of Investigation (FBI), the Central Intelligence Agency (CIA), the National Security Agency (NSA), and the United States Air Force Office of Special Investigations (OSI).
 At the very beginning there was confusion as to jurisdiction and a general reluctance to share information; the FBI in particular was uninterested as no large sum of money was involved and no classified information host was accessed.

 Studying his log book, Stoll saw that the hacker was familiar with VAX/VMS, as well as AT&T Unix.
 He also noted that the hacker tended to be active around the middle of the day, Pacific time.
 Eventually Stoll hypothesized that, since modem bills are cheaper at night and most people have school or a day job and would only have a lot of free time for hacking at night, the hacker was in a time zone some distance to the east, likely beyond the US East Coast.

 With the help of Tymnet and agents from various agencies, Stoll found that the intrusion was coming from West Germany via satellite.
 The West German post office, the Deutsche Bundespost, had authority over the phone system there, and traced the calls to a university in Bremen.
-In order to entice the hacker to reveal himself, Stoll set up an elaborate hoax – known today as a honeypot – by inventing a fictitious department at LBNL that had supposedly been newly formed by an “SDI“ contract, also fictitious.
-When he realized the hacker was particularly interested in the faux SDI entity, he filled the “SDInet” account (operated by an imaginary secretary named ‘Barbara Sherwin’) with large files full of impressive-sounding bureaucratese.
+In order to entice the hacker to reveal himself, Stoll set up an elaborate hoax—known today as a honeypot—by inventing a fictitious department at LBNL that had supposedly been newly formed by an "SDI" contract, also fictitious.
+When he realized the hacker was particularly interested in the faux SDI entity, he filled the "SDInet" account (operated by an imaginary secretary named "Barbara Sherwin") with large files full of impressive-sounding bureaucratese.
 The ploy worked, and the Deutsche Bundespost finally located the hacker at his home in Hanover.

-The hacker's name was Markus Hess, and he had been engaged for some years in selling the results of his hacking to the Soviet Union’s intelligence agency, the KGB.
-There was ancillary proof of this when a Hungarian agent contacted the fictitious SDInet at LBL by mail, based on information he could only have obtained through Hess.
+The hacker's name was Markus Hess, and he had been engaged for some years in selling the results of his hacking to the Soviet Union's civilian intelligence agency, the KGB.
+There was ancillary proof of this when a Hungarian agent contacted the fictitious SDInet at LBNL by mail, based on information he could only have obtained through Hess.
 Apparently this was the KGB's method of double-checking to see if Hess was just making up the information he was selling.
 Stoll later flew to West Germany to testify at the trial of Hess.